quercia-dev/birdclef2025/README.md

 ![](img/train_secondary_sand_nonempty.png)

-As an additional column of classification information, 'type' specifies for each recording a list of qualitative descriptions of the results: although most frequent labels are, in the following order, _song_, _no type_, _call_, _flight call_ and _alarm call_, there is a rich variety of calls, with 587 unique descriptors.
+The final column of classification information, 'type', specifies a list of qualitative descriptions of the results: although most frequent labels are, in the following order: _song_, _no type_, _call_, _flight call_ and _alarm call_, there is a rich variety of calls, with 587 unique descriptors.

 ![](img/train_type_histogram.png)